 Account Holds/Late Fee Assessment

-Overdue balances will result in an Account Hold, and are subject to monthly late fees of 1% of the balance (or a minimum of $100).
-Account holds prevent a student from obtaining transcripts, course pre-registration, participating in the Drop/Add period, and diploma and graduation exercises.
+Overdue balances will result in an Financial Hold, and are subject to monthly late fees of 1% of the balance (or a minimum of $1.00).
+Financial holds prevent a student from course registration, participating in the Drop/Add period, and diploma and graduation exercises.

 Click a payment plan below to learn more.
 Additional information about any of the following options is also available by contacting the Office of Student Accounts.

-If you require payment arrangements other than the traditional options listed in this section, please contact Jason Shumaker, director of student accounts, at firstname.lastname@example.org or 315-228-7421 for consideration of possible alternative payment arrangements.
+If you require payment arrangements other than the traditional options listed in this section, please contact the Office of Student Accounts, at firstname.lastname@example.org or 315-228-4817 for consideration of possible alternative payment arrangements.

-Through our student account platform TouchNet, term-based plans for 5, 4, or 3-month payments are available depending on the point in the term.
-The plans evenly divide the current student account balance over the eligible number of months per the available plan.
-The first payment (or “downpayment”) is due upon signing up for the plan, with the remaining payments due the first day of each following month.
-The TouchNet plans automatically update based on student account activity throughout the term.
-A $20 enrollment fee is required at sign-up.
+Through our student account platform TouchNet, families may sign up for a payment plan that splits the term balance into multiple payments made throughout the term.
+A $20 set-up fee is applied at sign-up, then the plan evenly divides the current student account balance over the eligible number of months per the available plan, with payments due the first day of each month.
+The payment plan automatically updates based on student account activity throughout the term.

-To set-up a TouchNet monthly plan, log-in to TouchNet, click on “Payment Plans” at the top of the page, and follow the prompts to enroll in the available plan.
+To set-up a TouchNet payment plan, log-in to TouchNet, click on “Payment Plans” at the top of the page, and follow the prompts to enroll in the available plan.

 Tuition Prepayment Plan